clareaulab/giftwrap/README.md

 `giftwrap`.
 Ideally, the WTA panel should be generated beforehand to allow for basic analysis and QC.
 Additionally, this package provides programmatic utilities for dealing with this data.

+For detailed documentation and tutorials, please refer to the [documentation website](https://clareaulab.github.io/giftwrap).

 # Installation
 Since the package provides a CLI, it is recommended to install it with `pipx` or `uvx` if you do not plan to use the python API, so that the CLI is available on your PATH and does not interfere with your current environment.
 In this case